gradha/gradha.github.io/src/articles/10-nimrod-for-cross-platform-software.rst

 delivery date, being a programmer means you have to master weaseling out of committing to a deadline, so whenever it's done.

-There you have it.
-My first little step.
+This is my first little step.
 Hopefully it will turn into a long walk.
 Who knows, maybe Nimrod will even start to be relevant to Wikipedia?
 In your dreams…

 .. raw:: html
     <small><table border="1" bgcolor="ffdbdb" cellpadding="8pt"><tr><td>